How To Be A Good Worship Leader – 19 Smart Strategies To Lead Worship Well

 This can mean you may need to tailor a song list to a specific service and then tweak it slightly for the next one.

-The best songs are often easiest to learn.
+The best songs are often the easiest to learn.

 Check out the songs at the top of the charts, chances are they have an easy melody and are easy to sing.

-One simple rule is that if it takes the worship team an entire week to learn the words and music to a new song, the people in the congregation probably won’t pick it up in three to five minutes!
+One way to think about it is if it takes the worship team a whole week to learn a new song, the people in your church probably won’t be able to pick it up in a few minutes!

 Fight to keep praise and worship sweet and simple.
 Less is more.